-Ron Dellums, former California congressman, Oakland mayor, dead at 82
+Ron Dellums, U.S. lawmaker who led push for sanctions against South Africa, dead at 82

 A former U.S. Marine, he was recruited by peace activists in 1970 to challenge incumbent U.S. Representative Jeffery Cohelan, a liberal Democrat seen by critics on the left as having failed to take a strong enough stance against the Vietnam War.

-Dellums defeated Cohelan in the primary and went on to win 13 consecutive elections to the Oakland-based House seat.
+Dellums defeated Cohelan in the primary and went on to become the first African-American elected from a white-majority congressional district, California’s 7th, then 71 percent white.
+He won 12 more consecutive elections to the Oakland-based House seat.

 Branded “an out and out radical” during his first congressional campaign by Republican U.S. Vice President Spiro Agnew, Dellums accepted the label as a badge of honor, as recounted by the San Francisco Chronicle.